Balurc/data_eng_zoomcamp/week1_introduction/README.md

 ### Terraform Basics & Installation

-In this course we will user <a href="https://www.terraform.io/use-cases/infrastructure-as-code" target="_blank">Terraform</a> to provision our infrastructure resources as code.
+In this course we will use <a href="https://www.terraform.io/use-cases/infrastructure-as-code" target="_blank">Terraform</a> to provision our infrastructure resources as code.
 Terraform is an open source infrastructure as a code tool.
 - It allows us to define both on-premises and cloud resources in human-readable configuration files that can be easily versioned, reused, and shared.
 So we can so think of this as a git version control but for infrastructure.
 - It also allows us to bypass the cloud vendor GUIs.